-Refineries are generally highly-valued assets, worth in the hundreds of millions to multiple billions of dollars.
+Refineries are generally highly valued assets, worth in the hundreds of millions to multiple billions of dollars.
 This reflects both the high capital cost of building a refinery and the high cash flows that an operating refinery will typically generate.

 There are a number of ways a refinery’s value can be measured, depending upon the decision being considered:

-- Replacement cost – replacement costs estimate the cost of constructing a refinery at current construction market conditions.
+- Replacement cost – Replacement costs estimate the cost of constructing a refinery at current construction market conditions.
 This is typically built up based on the cost of each individual process unit, plus land, and a scale up for infrastructure, tankage, and location adjustments

 - Net-Present Value of cash flows (NPV or DCF) – The value of a refinery as a continuing business is best estimated based on a forecast of future cash flows, discounted to the present.
-This method is the most transparent, but also highly sensitive to forecasts of future market conditions, which is fraught with uncertainty
+This method is the most transparent, but it is also highly sensitive to forecasts of future market conditions, which is fraught with uncertainty

-- EBITDA multiples – Using reported financial data from peer companies (pure play refiners) allows for an estimate of a refiners value based on its current or recent profitability.
+- EBITDA multiples – Using reported financial data from peer companies (pure play refiners) allows for an estimate of a refiner's value based on its current or recent profitability.
 Comparing the peer companies’ ratio of company value to recent EBITDA gives a ratio that can then be applied to a specific refiner or refinery’s current EBITDA to get a value.
 This provides a good estimate of how the financial market would value the business if publicly listed.
-However, this method is limited by the availability of truly comparable peers, and of a good estimate of the target refinery’s current/recent EBITDA.
+However, this method is limited by the availability of truly comparable peers and of a good estimate of the target refinery’s current/recent EBITDA

 - Transaction values - Refineries are bought and sold frequently, either entirely or through partial ownership.
 It is not unusual to have up to a dozen transactions globally in a single year.
 Reported transaction values give an indication of what the market is willing to pay for a refinery.
 However, adjusting for comparability can be tricky.
 Capacity and complexity number can be used to adjust for differences in size and configuration, but this can still leave a big difference if market location and operations performance is unaccounted for.
-Also, it is important to take into account how the value of hydrocarbon inventories was accounted for, given the large impact these can have on overall transaction value
+Also, it is important to consider how the value of hydrocarbon inventories was accounted for, given the large impact these can have on overall transaction value